drghirlanda/alex/Docs/Manual.md

   - image or sound: name of a file in the Materials folder that contains the image or sound.
-An optional zoom factor can be provided, separated from the filename by a "+" sign.
-The following stylized faces (smileys) come with alex and need not be in the Materials folder:
+An optional zoom factor can be provided to scale the image to a desired size.
+It should be separated from the filename by a "+" sign.
+The following stylized faces (smileys) come with alex and you can use them without having them in the Materials folder:

     - smile-o.png: a happy face, as used above

     - meh-o.png: a neutral face

-    - frown.png: a sad face
+    - frown-o.png: a sad face

-    These images have been taken from [Font Awesome](http://fortawesome.github.io/Font-Awesome), via [this
+    Thes same images are drawn in black, the equivalent white images are available as smile-o-white.png, etc. These images have been taken from [Font
+    Awesome](http://fortawesome.github.io/Font-Awesome), via [this
     project](https://github.com/encharm/Font-Awesome-SVG-PNG).
 They
     are 256x256 pixels in size to look OK even at high resolution.
 If they are too big for you, yu can zoom them as indicated above.
-The images listed above are black over a transparent background.
-You can also use smile-o-white.png, etc., which are white on transparent background.

 - **Color**: the color of squares, circles, or text.
 This field is ignored for images and sounds.
 Colors can either be named or given